 8. Pour a glug of vinegar (malt will do) down your toilet, followed by a couple of tablespoons of bicarbonate of soda.
 Allow to fizz up and settle, then flush.

 9. I clean my oven with a paste made from salt, bicarb and warm water, it makes it look shiny and new, which sad as it sounds, pleases me no end.

 10. Clean thermos flasks (new and vintage) with bicarb and water, I find it takes any niffy smells out almost straight away.

 11. My post on homemade oven cleaners centres around bicarbonate of soda.

 12. Bicarbonate of soda will aid you in removing cigarette smells.

-13. Freshen up your washing machine drum with bicarbonate of soda - read more in how to murder your washing machine.
+13. Freshen up your washing machine drum with bicarbonate of soda.